Games on Endogenous Networks: Discussion

+\paragraph{Multiplex networks} Another approach to modeling more realistic networks is to layer different relationships on top of one another in a ``multiplex'' network---rigid patterns across different layers can combine to form more realistic arrangements.
 Consider a simple example with two activities: work on the weekdays---in which the activity is production---and religious services on the weekends---in which the activity is attendance and engagement.
 Both entail positive spillovers, but work exhibits action--link substitutes---forming friendships takes time that could be devoted to production---while church exhibits action--link complements---attendance makes it easier to form ties.
-Assuming suitable heterogeneity in ability or preferences, a non-trivial network will form through each activity.
+Assuming there is enough heterogeneity in ability or preferences, a non-trivial network will form through each activity.
 In the work network, we get ordered cliques.
-In the church network, we get a nested split graph, with the more committed members more broadly connected.
+In the church network, we get a nested split graph, with the more committed members serving as a core connecting all others.
 Layering these networks on top of each other can produce a complex network with aspects of both ``centralization,'' mediated by the weekend ties, and homophily, driven by the work ties.
 This description ties into Simmel's account, subsequently developed by many scholars, of cross-cutting cleavages.

-A second approach is to introduce noise. \citet{Konigetal2014} provide an example, describing a dynamic process in which agents either add or delete one link at a time, and the underlying incentives exhibit positive spillovers and action--link complements.
+\paragraph{Stochastic payoffs} A third approach is to introduce noise. \citet{Konigetal2014} provide an example, describing a dynamic process in which agents either add or delete one link at a time, and the underlying incentives exhibit positive spillovers and action--link complements.
 If agents always make the myopically optimal link change, the graph is a nested split graph at every step of the process.
 However, if agents sometimes make sub-optimal changes, then all graphs appear with positive probability, but the distribution is still heavily skewed towards those with a nested structure.
 This allows the authors to fit the model to real-world data.
 Based on our analysis, one could adapt this model to study peer effects or status games, and under suitable assumptions obtain a noisy version of our ordered cliques prediction.
+More generally, one could define stochastic generalizations of our ordinal properties and study the implications for the distribution over stable network structures.